apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 Due to the Central Limit Theorm, with sufficiently large values of *n*, the error distribution will approach the Normal Distribution.
 The resulting quantile curves using the above FR values allows us to associate the error distribution of the sketch with conventional confidence intervals commonly used in statistics.

-For example, the area between the orange and the green curves corresponds to +/- 1 Standard Deviations or *(0.841 - .158) = 68.3%* confidnece.
-The area between the red and the blue curves corresponds to +/- 2 Standard Deviations or *(0.977 - 0.023) = 95.4%* confidence.
-Similarly, the area between the brown and the purple curves corresponds to +/- 3 Standard Deviations or *(0.998 - 0.001) = 99.7%* confidence.
+For example, the area between the orange and the green curves corresponds to +/- 1 Standard Deviations or (0.841 - .158) = 68.3% confidnece.
+The area between the red and the blue curves corresponds to +/- 2 Standard Deviations or (0.977 - 0.023) = 95.4% confidence.
+Similarly, the area between the brown and the purple curves corresponds to +/- 3 Standard Deviations or (0.998 - 0.001) = 99.7% confidence.
 This implies that out of the 65,536 trials, about 196 (0.3%) of the estimates will be outside the brown and purple curves.

 The standard way of measuring the error of cardinality sketches is what we call the *Relative Standard Error* or *RSE*.
 And specifically, we want to measure the RSE of the Relative Error or *RSE-RE*.
+This is just computing the standard deviation of the 65536 Relative Error measurements in each trial.
+The beauty of using the RSE is that for a 95% confidence interval we just multiply the measured RSE of the sketch by two.

-The way this is done is to compute the RE of each estimate (of the 65536 estimates from each trial), and then compute standard deviation over all those estimates.
-Since computing the Standard Deviation is relative to the mean, if the mean is different from zero, due to bias, the RSE would not reflect that and the couputed error could be less than it should be.
+However, the Standard Deviation is relative to the mean.
+And if the mean is different from zero due to bias, the RSE would not reflect that and the couputed error would be less than it should be.
 Instead of computing the RSE, we compute the *Root Mean Square* of the Relative Error or *RMS-RE*.
+The RMS is related to the RSE as follows:

 *RSE<sup>2</sup> = &sigma;<sup>2</sup> = 1/n &Sigma;(x<sub>i</sub> - &mu;)<sup>2</sup> =  &Sigma;((x<sub>i</sub>)<sup>2</sup>) - &mu;<sup>2</sup>*, where *x<sub>i</sub> = RE<sub>i</sub>*.

 *RMS<sup>2</sup> = &Sigma;((x<sub>i</sub>)<sup>2</sup>)*

-Therefore:
+This means that the RSE can be computed from the RMS via the mean and visa-versa:

 *RMS<sup>2</sup> = RSE<sup>2</sup> + &mu;<sup>2</sup>*

 If the mean is indeed zero then *RMS = RSE*.

-This set of curves constitute the measured error of the sketch.
+We will discuss the left-hand part of these curves shortly.

+#### Predicted Error
-The predicted error of the sketch comes from the mathematics initially formulated by Philippe Flajolet.
+The predicted error of the sketch comes from the mathematics initially formulated by Philippe Flajolet[1] where he proves that the expected RSE of the HLL sketch, using Flajolet's HLL estimator is asymptotically:

+*RSE<sub>HLL</sub> = F / (&radic;k)*, where *F &asymp; 1.04*

+Any HLL implementation that relies on the Flajolet HLL estimator will not be able to due better than this.
+For this large sketch of *k = 2<sup>21</sup>, RSE = 717.4 ppm*.

+However, the DataSketches HLL sketch uses a more recent estimator called the *Historical Inverse Probability[2]* or *HIP* estimator, which has a factor *F = 0.8326*.
+So the expected asymptotic *RSE = 575 ppm*, which is a 20% improvement in error.

+The gridlines in this plot are at set to be multiples of the predicted RSE of the sketch.
+Note that each of the curves appears to be approaching their respective gridline.
+The green curve is approaching the first positive gridline, and the orange curve is approaching the first negative gridline, etc.
+These curves will actually asymptote to these gridlines, but we would have to extend the X-axis out to nearly 100 million uniques to see it.
+Because this would have taken weeks to compute, we won't show this effect here, but we will be able to demonstrate this with much smaller sketches later.

+#### Warm-up

+****

+* [1] Philippe Flajolet, E ́ric Fusy, Olivier Gandouet, and Fre ́de ́ric Meunier.
+Hyperloglog: the analysis of a near-optimal cardinality estimation algorithm.
+In *DMTCS Conference on Analysis of Algorithms*, pages 137–156, 2007.
+* [2] Edith Cohen, All-Distances Sketches, Revisited: HIP Estimators for Massive Graphs Analysis, *ACM PODS '14*.